MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/modernize-packaged-apps.md

 Some [modern Windows experiences](index.md) are available only to desktop apps that have [package identity](/uwp/schemas/appxpackage/uapmanifestschema/element-identity) at runtime.
 These features include certain Windows Runtime APIs, package extensions, and UWP components.

-* **Packaged app**.
-A packaged app is one that's been packaged using MSIX technology (see [What is MSIX?](/windows/msix/overview)).
-MSIX is a modern app package format that provides a universal packaging experience for all Windows apps, WPF, Windows Forms and Win32 apps.
-It provides a robust installation and updating experience, a managed security model with a flexible capability system, support for the Microsoft Store, enterprise management, and many custom distribution models.
-Importantly, a packaged app has *package identity* at runtime.
-  * Very commonly, a packaged app's process runs inside a lightweight app container; and is isolated using file system and registry virtualization.
-  * But you can opt out of those restrictions and still be a packaged app (still benefit from package identity).
-You do that by building and registering a *package with external location* with your app.
-See [Grant package identity to an unpackaged app](/windows/apps/desktop/modernize/grant-identity-to-nonpackaged-apps).
+Only packaged apps have package identity at runtime.
+For definitions of apps that are packaged, unpackaged, and packaged with external location, see [Deployment overview](/windows/apps/package-and-deploy/).
 If your desktop app has package identity, then you can use the following features in your app.

 ## Integrate with package extensions